 Give Every Cable The Attention It Deserves

-From here it’s a case of experimenting to find the most logical route for all the cables.
+From now on, it’s a matter of experimenting to find the most logical route for all the cables.
 Give every cable the attention it deserves by finding the best path.
 You’ll be surprised by how easily the management comes together if you pay attention to detail rather than striving for a quick solution.

-From here take a systematic approach to each piece of hardware starting with the oft pesky front panel and case cabling that connects to the motherboard, before moving on to dealing with the larger PSU cables to the CPU and motherboard, hard drives and SSD SATA cables, and finally expansion cards like the GPU.
+From here, take a systematic approach to each piece of hardware, starting with the oft pesky front panel and case cabling that connects to the motherboard.
+Then, move on to dealing with the larger PSU cables to the CPU and motherboard, hard drives, and SSD SATA cables.
+Finally, deal with expansion cards like the GPU.

 Don’t commit to tape or ties until you are sure the cables are in the best arrangement possible.
 There’s nothing worse than securing all the cables only to figure out a better layout.

 Cable Management Is An Art

 To the disappointment of those who struggle with cable management, there is no well-kept secret that only the initiated are privy to through occult initiatory steps.

 Cable management is an art, a process of trial and error where experimentation and patience lead to the best result.
 Like a painter who toils away draft after draft of his project, refining and enhancing his work, cable management follows the simple formula of the more time you put into it, the better the outcome.